-How to create a social media campaign for 2018
+How to: social media campaign for 2018 – Smoking Gun PR

 Ah; the eternal question that only ever leads to very different answers depending on the week, month or year you want your social media campaign to run in.
 Thankfully, though, by thinking logically about how social media works it’s possible to come up with a robust plan of action packing real longevity.